react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigation-actions.md

 - In a stack navigator ([stack](stack-navigator.md), [native stack](native-stack-navigator.md)), the screen will be rendered off-screen and animated in when you navigate to it.
 If [`getId`](screen.md#id) is specified, it'll be used for the navigation to identify the preloaded screen.
 - In a tab or drawer navigator ([bottom tabs](bottom-tab-navigator.md), [material top tabs](material-top-tab-navigator.md), [drawer](drawer-navigator.md), etc.), the existing screen will be rendered as if `lazy` was set to `false`.
 Calling `preload` on a screen that is already rendered will not have any effect.

-When a screen is preloaded in a stack navigator, it can't dispatch navigation actions (e.g. `navigate`, `goBack`, etc.) until it becomes active.

 ### setParams